dwstephens/ESI-OpenFoam-in-Azure/README.md

 An Evaluation License can be downloaded from http://registrationcenter-download.intel.com

-## Task3 - Install OpenFOAM v1806 on the VM
+## Task 3 - Install OpenFOAM v1806 on the VM

 You can get the source directly from https://www.openfoam.com/releases/openfoam-v1806/ .
 This version (OpenFOAM plus) is maintained and supported by OpenCFD limited.